CausalityViolation/compound-calculator/README.md

 # CompoundCalculator

-A simple app to calculate compound interest profits
+A simple app to calculate compound interest profits.
+Made it so I didn't have to do go online to do it, lol

 ## Development server